 What are Barriers to Entry?

-Barriers to entry are the obstacles or hindrances that make it difficult to enter a given market.
-These may include technology challenges, government regulation and patents, start-up costs, or education and licensing requirements.
+Barriers to entry are the obstacles or hindrances that make it difficult for new companies to enter a given market.
+These may include technology challenges, government regulations, patents, start-up costs, or education and licensing requirements.

 A primary barrier to entry is the cost that constitutes an economic barrier to entry on its own.
 An ancillary barrier to entry refers to the cost that does not include a barrier to entry by itself but reinforces other barriers to entry if they are present.

-An antitrust barrier to entry is the cost that delays entry and thereby reduces social welfare relative to immediate but equally costly entry.
+An antitrust barrier to entry is the cost that delays entry and thereby reduces social welfare relative to immediate and costly entry.
 All barriers to entry are antitrust barriers to entry, but the converse is not true.

 Types of Barriers to Entry